Making a credit card debt reduction plan that works for your budget and goals.

 If you can’t pay off your debt in 60 payments or less, don’t panic.
 There are other ways to reduce debt quickly that won’t damage your credit score.
 The best way to reduce debt fast when traditional payment methods won’t work is through debt consolidation.

-Any of these options will consolidate your debt so you can pay it off efficiently with one monthly payment.
-The first two options work by taking out new financing – either a credit card or loan – that pays off your existing balances.
-The last option is a professionally assisted form of debt consolidation.
-You still owe your original creditors, but a credit counseling helps you set up a payment plan and negotiates on your behalf to minimize APR.
+The first two options work by taking out new financing — either a credit card or loan — that pays off your existing balances.
+The last option is a professionally assisted form of debt consolidation called a debt management program, or DMP.

 How long does debt reduction take after you consolidate?